 American Humane Association believes that euthanizing shelter animals by carbon monoxide or carbon dioxide is inhumane to the animal and harmful to humans.
 American Humane Association considers euthanasia by injection (EBI) to be the only acceptable and humane means of euthanasia for all shelter animals.

 Most shelter workers wish to hold and comfort a frightened animal in its final moments of life.
 That act may be the only kindness the animal has ever known.
-In contrast, even with vigilant oversight, euthanizing any animal by means of a carbon monoxide or carbon dioxide gas chamber is inhumane to all animals, especially medium and large dogs, and is demoralizing to the shelter workers.
+In contrast, even with vigilant oversight, euthanizing dogs and cats by means of a carbon monoxide or carbon dioxide gas chamber is inhumane especially medium and large dogs, and is demoralizing to the shelter workers.
 Such outdated and cruel practices also create a public outcry and demean the very purpose of an animal shelter.
 Download American Humane Association’s fact sheet comparing the gas chamber to EBI.

 A Michigan gas chamber.